maneskiivan/Springboard/README.md

 A client wants to find out the best location in California to open a bar and which atributes to include for optimal results.

-Here is full map including all rating ranges.
+Here is map of California showing clusters representing average rating ranges.

 ![Picture1](https://user-images.githubusercontent.com/74036152/140433384-6834f807-06ab-439f-a3ab-04c34040d4af.png)